cletter7/lbSlider/README.md

 lbSlider
 ========

 jQuery infinitely scrolling slider plugin.
-You can put any content, not only images
+You can use any content, not only images.

 ## Usage